VinBots/deep-reinforcement-learning/README.md

 	activate drlnd
 	```

-2. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
+2. [Only for tutorials] Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
 	- Next, install the **classic control** environment group by following the instructions [here](https://github.com/openai/gym#classic-control).
 	- Then, install the **box2d** environment group by following the instructions [here](https://github.com/openai/gym#box2d).

-3. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
+3. Clone the repository and navigate to the `python/` folder.
 Then, install several dependencies.
 ```bash
 git clone https://github.com/udacity/deep-reinforcement-learning.git
 cd deep-reinforcement-learning/python
 pip install .
 ```
+In case Pytorch fails to be installed, try `pip install torch==0.4.1 -f https://download.pytorch.org/whl/torch_stable.html`

 4. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
 ```bash